According to a new study from the University of Washington, SARS-CoV-2, the cause of COVID-19, can enter the brain.

 The intense inflammation caused by the COVID-19 infection is called a cytokine storm.
 Upon seeing the virus and its proteins, the immune system overreacts in its attempt to kill the invading virus.
 The infected person is left with brain fog, fatigue, and other cognitive issues.

 The S1 protein in SARS-CoV2 and the gp 120 protein in HIV-1 function similarly.
 They are glycoproteins—proteins that have many sugars on them, hallmarks of proteins that bind to other receptors.
-Both these proteins function as the arms and hand for their viruses by grabbing onto other receptors.
-Both cross the blood-brain barrier and S1, like gp120, is likely toxic to brain tissues.
+Both these proteins function as the arms and hands for their viruses by grabbing onto other receptors.
+Both cross the blood-brain barrier, and S1, like gp120, is likely toxic to brain tissues.

 Banks said, “We know that when you have the COVID infection, you have trouble breathing and that’s because there’s an infection in your lung, but an additional explanation is that the virus enters the respiratory centers of the brain and causes problems there as well.”